Jcode1980/ToyRobot/readme.md

 Project Discussions regarding design and future development
 ==============
-   -Cardinal Point stored as an integer in the Robot class so that value can be stored in a database table.
+   **Future Development**
     -Persistance layer can be developed.
     -A new Board or the existing board class can be created/modified to hold multiple PlaceableItems.
     -More commands can be implemented
     -Give the user ability to specify size of board and number of placeablitems -Have the ability to specify un-occupiable spaces on map -Support for entering commmands via command line input aside from also reading commands from a file.

+   **Design**
+   -Foreign ID of enums are stored in the Robot object and not the actual enums themselves.
+    This would allow the foreign key to be saved as persistance data -Methods of how to access enums is stored in the enums themselves as it seemed like a logical place to store all related logics.